The BURST committee comprises of a core committee as well as an advisory board of senior members and international representatives.

 Taimur Shah, Urology SpR, London

 Taimur studied Medicine at University College London and completed his foundation and core training in London and East of England.
 After a very enjoyable ST3/LAT year in Cardiff, Taimur obtained a urology NTN in London.
 After two further years as a SpR he decided to take an Out Of Programme experience to undertake a period of Research (OOPR) to undertake a PhD on imaging and focal therapy for radio-recurrent prostate cancer.
-He is currently working as an SpR and Charing Cross Hospital London, Imperial College London (ICL) and is part of the Imperial Prostate (IP) research group at Imperial College London (ICL) which focusses on clinical trials for prostate cancer with a particular interest in diagnostics and focal ablative therapy.
-He has experience in coordinating and delivering phase II trials in prostate cancer (FORECAST and SMART) and has been PI on other NCRN trials (PROMIS, CADMUS and PRECISION).
+He is currently working as an SpR and Charing Cross Hospital London, Imperial College London (ICL) and is part of the Imperial Prostate (IP) research group at Imperial College London (ICL) which focusses on clinical trials for prostate cancer with a particular interest in diagnostics and focal ablative therapy and two new RCTs ATLANTA and CHRONOS on the horizon.
+He has experience in coordinating and delivering phase II trials in prostate cancer (FORECAST and SMART) and has been Co-PI on other NCRN trials (PROMIS, CADMUS and PRECISION).

-Taimur also won the “Best presentation” for his collaborative project proposal at the BAUS academic meeting, “Urology’s got Talent session” in London, November 2014.
-He is currently finalising the roll out of his project.
+Taimur also won the “Best presentation” for his MIMIC collaborative project proposal at the BAUS academic meeting, “Urology’s got Talent session” in London, November 2014.
+Since then the project has seen an international roll out and MIMIC has won numerous prizes at EAU, BAUS and ASIT.

 Outside of work, Taimur is a keen golfer and previously has spent many years playing cricket which included a spell as president of the RUMS cricket team.
 He also has a major interest in IT and technology and can be often found trawling blogs for the latest life changing gadget!